I crashed and burned with more than a few of my goals in 2018. It showed me I need a new method for implementing goals and resolutions for 2019.

 I’m moving away from year-long or even month-long goals or resolutions in favor of daily or weekly habits.

-For example, in 2018 I had a goal to read 12 books, one per month.
-I literally only read three.
-Crazy and awful, I know.
-I’m embarrassed about that.
-My wife reminds me that I do read a lot, though—when I have a question about something I will read for hours to research and form an understanding of the topic.
+In my defense: I do read a lot, but differently.
+My reading is usually driven by a quest to learn something specific: when I have a question about something I will read for hours to research and form an understanding of the topic.
 But I see the habit of reading books as an important form of reading.
-Books seem to surprise me with insights I didn’t expect, which seems important and mind-opening.
-Yet for some reason I’ve had a hard time reading books recently.
+Books surprise me with insights I didn’t expect, which seems important and mind-opening.
+Yet for some reason I’ve had a hard time reading books lately.

 I need stronger habits.